 - All participants are expected to conduct themselves in a professional and courteous manner during their participation in the event.
 This means, for example, that urinating or defecating anywhere on or near the course shall be strictly prohibited except in toilet facilities.
 Anyone violating this rule of conduct shall be disqualified from the event and will be asked to leave the course.

-- The use of video devices, cell phones, computers, cameras or any similar devices by participants while in the event is prohibited.
+- The use of selfie-sticks and any camera mount or rig by participants while in the event, is prohibited.

 - Participants must begin the event during the official recognized start times.

-- Participants shall assemble for the race in their assigned Start Corral no less than 15 minutes prior to the race start.
-Any athlete attempting to enter a Start Corral to which they are not assigned will be required to start after all other participants have crossed the start line.
+- Participants shall assemble for the race in their assigned start corral prior to closing of their corral and the race start.
+Any athlete attempting to enter a start corral to which he/she is not assigned will be required to start after all other participants have crossed the start line.